-Description: The National Digital Inclusion Alliance defines digital navigators as "individuals who address the whole digital inclusion process - home connectivity, devices, and digital skills," and "draws from both volunteers and cross-trained social services staff who offer remote and in-person guidance."
+Description: The National Digital Inclusion Alliance defines digital navigators as "individuals who address the whole digital inclusion process - home connectivity, devices, and digital skills," and "draws from both volunteers and cross-trained social services staff who offer remote and inperson guidance." ^{IXX}

 Trust and fear are central to engaging communities and promoting digital equity.
 Recognizing and addressing these core concerns is crucial in building relationships, fostering trust, and ensuring technology initiatives are accessible and beneficial to the covered populations.
-Digital navigators can provide general support or specialized support for specific topics, such as health care, depending on their placement.
-They also can offer digital navigation services for specific populations, including people with disabilities, returning citizens, higher education students, and caregivers to K-12 students.
+Thus, digital navigators should be hired from the community they are serving, demonstrate an ability to patiently work with individuals toward their digital skill goals, and be culturally responsive to students of all backgrounds and ages.
+Digital navigators can provide general support or specialized digital support for specific topics, such as health care, depending on their placement.
+They also can offer digital navigation services for specific populations, including people with disabilities, returning citizens, higher education students, and caregivers for children and families.